TheGreatJack/RNA-seq-demonstration/README.md

 ```
 bash 6-DEseq2_run.sh
 ```
 This will create a "DEseq" folder.
-In this folder the most important folder are "qc" and "out".
+In this folder, the most important are "qc" and "out".
 The first one will contain the QC of the libraries confirming the validity of the analysis.
 The second one contains the differential gene expression results, in particular "differential_expression.csv"

 ## Note